iago-lima/listUSB-package/README.md

 ## listUSB-package
 ### A Debian package from a simple tool to list USB devices

-In this repository, we have the source code used to generate this package.
+In this repository, we have the source files used to generate this package.
 If you want to regenerate the .deb package, use the command:

 `dpkg -b listusb-debian-package` and the output is this file listusb-debian-package.deb